 • Brunswick County Early College High School, Brunswick County

 |• Atkins Academic & Technology High School, Winston-Salem/ Forsyth Schools

 • STEM Early College NC A&T, Guilford County

-NEW STEM Application Release in January 2015: NC STEM Recognition Program
+STEM Recognition Program Application Release in January 2015: NC STEM Recognition Program

 North Carolina is providing quality STEM education.
 To recognize our states finest STEM Schools and Programs, NC has developed an application process to identify and recognize exemplary STEM Schools and STEM Programs.
-Elementary, Middle, and High Schools, Programs, or Future-Ready High Schools/Program of Achievement have the opportunity to submit an application highlighting their distinguished approaches to leading and learning in STEM Education.
-The application is built around a rubric which outlines critical strengths, eleven "Attributes", of a high quality STEM Education schools program.
+The STEM Recognition Program provides elementary, middle, and high schools the opportunity to submit an application for review describing their schools distinguished approaches to leading and learning; implementing the 11 essential STEM Attributes as defined in the STEM Attribute Implementation Rubric.
 Schools/Programs demonstrating evidence they are implementing all Attributes of a quality STEM program at the "Prepared" or "Model" level will be recognized.